tsion/middleearth/drafts/Conditions.md

 This version of `parseLogFile` has one serious deficiency: it's doing too much.
-As its name suggests, the job of `parseLogFile` is to parse the file and produce a list of log-entry objects; if it can't, it's not its place to decide what to do instead.
+As its name suggests, the job of `parseLogFile` is to parse the file and produce a list of `LogEntry` objects; if it can't, it's not its place to decide what to do instead.
 What if you want to use `parseLogFile` in an application that wants to tell the user that the log file is corrupted or one that wants to recover from malformed